texfaq/texfaq.github.io/FAQ-acroantics.md

 -  `Reader` version 7:

-     Page Scaling (default: ''Fit to printer margins'')&nbsp;&mdash; change to ''None'', and
+     Page Scaling (default: "Fit to printer margins")&nbsp;&mdash; change to "None", and

-     Scale (default 95% of Normal size)&nbsp;&mdash; change to ''100%''
+     Scale (default 95% of Normal size)&nbsp;&mdash; change to "100%"
 -   Adobe Reader 6:

-    in the print dialogue, on the ''copies & pages'' pane, you'll find a popup menu/drop-down list titled ''Page Scaling''&nbsp;&mdash; change to ''None''.
+    in the print dialogue, on the "copies & pages" pane, you'll find a popup menu/drop-down list titled "Page Scaling"&nbsp;&mdash; change to "None".
 -  Windows, Linux Acrobat (Reader) 5.0:

-    In the print dialog, make sure the ''Shrink oversized pages to fit'' checkbox is unchecked.
-It may also be useful to uncheck the ''Expand small pages to fit paper size'' checkbox as well.
+    In the print dialog, make sure the "Shrink oversized pages to fit" checkbox is unchecked.
+It may also be useful to uncheck the "Expand small pages to fit paper size" checkbox as well.